dobin/nkeyrollover/docs/stuff.md

 <advance>

-InputProcessor:
+SceneProcessor:
-    # continue when key is pressed on gameover screen / texture
+    # move from gameover screen to start of map
+    # use state.start to let renderableprocessor do
+    # what it should do, then start
     Handle: PlayerKeyPress
-        if not player.isAlive:
+        if timer.timeisup:
+        - state = state.start
-            - Emit: GameRestart
+        - emit ClearRenderables

 RenderableProcessor:
-    Handle: GameRestart
+    Handle: ClearRenderables
         - removeall renderables (including player, enemies)
-    Emit: GameStart

 <advance>

 SceneProcessor:
-    Handle: GameStart
+    if state is state.start:
+        - state = state.brawl
         - sceneManager.restartScene()
             - reset viewport
             - load map